thomasleveil/b3-plugin-metabans/readme.txt

  - !metabanswatch <player> [<reason>] - mark a player as watched
  - !metabansprotect <player> [<reason>] - mark a player as protected
  - !metabansclear <player> [<reason>] - clear any Metabans mark on the player
+ - !metabanssync - send all active bans and tempbans found on your database to Metabans.com

 Visit http://metabans.com for more information